 A light plane is yet another fine way to view all of the splendour of the animals below.

-Air Safari is the fasted way of touring any national park even though it never gives you a clear and closer view of flora and fauna found in the park.
+Air Safari is the fasted way of touring any national park even though it never gives you a clear and closer view of the flora and fauna found in the park.

 5. Bike Safaris